 Pick the Right Kayak: Hull Shape and Width Explained

-Now that you understand how primary and secondary stability work, you’re ready to pick a kayak that actually fits your needs.
+Now that you understand how primary and secondary stability work, you’re ready to pick a kayak that fits your needs.
 Hull performance depends on shape and width working together.

 Body Position and Weight: Your Stability Toolkit

 Your body is the most powerful tool you’ve got for staying balanced in a kayak.
-Proper body alignment, sitting upright with your head centered over the kayak’s centerline, keeps your center of gravity low and stable.

 When turning, shift your weight opposite the lean to counteract tipping.